Updated March 30, 2020 at 6:02 am

 #9: Rockin' Robes

-Groom: Designate someone to put boutonnieres on the groomsmen (and you) who has practiced or has learned how and knows exactly where to attach them.
+Groom: I recommend designating someone to put boutonnieres on the groomsmen (and you) who has practiced or has learned how to attach them.
 For the groom's boutonniere, it can be a really nice moment for mom to do this after she sees you completely ready for the first time!
-(And be sure to let your photographer capture it!)

 #11: Seeing Somebody

-Bride: For any "first looks" (bridesmaids, dad, other family members, etc), let the photographer get into position before you let them in the room.
+Bride: For any "first looks" (bridesmaids, dad, other family members, etc), I suggest letting the photographer get into position beforehand.
 It also helps not to tell the person it is a "first look," which can make them feel like they are on stage.
-It should be as natural and organic a moment as possible for it to be enjoyed!

 #12: Important Items